puzzmo-com/blog.puzzmo.com/content/posts/2024/05/26/sdl-codegen/index.md

 };
 ```

-Redwood would add it's own layer of typing on top of that which describes possible resolvers implementations on the Puzzle:
+RedwoodJS would add it's own layer of typing on top of that which describes possible resolvers implementations on the Puzzle:

 ```ts
 export type PuzzleResolvers<ContextType = RedwoodGraphQLContext, ParentType extends ResolversParentTypes['Puzzle'] = ResolversParentTypes['Puzzle']> = {